RickGelhausen/HRIBO/report/workflow.rst

 Loci of interest can be further investigated by loading the TPM normalized, strand specific big wig files, which show how strong the detected signal was for a specific sample.

-Additionally the genome is screened for potential start(ATG,GTG,TTG), stop(TAG,TGA,TAA) codons and ribosome binding sites(AGGAG), which can be loaded via the potentialRibosomeBindingSite.gff, potentialStartCodon.gff and potentialStopCodon.gff.
+Additionally the genome is screened for potential start(ATG,GTG,TTG), stop(TAG,TGA,TAA) codons and ribosome binding sites(AAGG), which can be loaded via the potentialRibosomeBindingSite.gff, potentialStartCodon.gff and potentialStopCodon.gff.